whu-lyh/Distributed-SOLiD-SLAM/README.md

 ## What is Distributed SOLiD SLAM?
 * Distributed SOLiD SLAM is a Distributed SOLiD-based LiDAR SLAM Framework, which is a modified version of [LIO-SAM](https://github.com/yeweihuang/LIO-SAM) and [DiSCo-SLAM](https://github.com/RobustFieldAutonomyLab/DiSCo-SLAM).
+* The information exchange between robots is made through ROS-based communication.
+(More detailed in msg/context_info.msg)

 ## What has improved in Distributed SOLiD SLAM?
 *